kris2026uk/LIS624/Cataloging.md

 </html>
 >

+# **Security**

 We want to ensure that not just anybody can add information into our OPAC, so we need to make it secure.
-We do this by creating a username and password.
-NOTE when adding the password, the cursor will not move, but your input is being added.
+We do this by creating a username and password. *NOTE* when adding the password, the cursor will not move, but your input is being added.

-sudo htpasswd -c /etc/apache2/.htpasswd username
+**sudo htpasswd -c /etc/apache2/.htpasswd username**

-We want to update our Apache configuration file to ensure that it requests our username and password before allowing anyone to add anythign to our catalog.
+We want to update our Apache configuration file to ensure that it requests our username and password before allowing anyone to add anything to our catalog.
 We edit this file through our text editor.

-sudo edit /etc/apache2/apache2.conf
+**sudo edit /etc/apache2/apache2.conf**

 Add the following to the current file underneath the existing "Directory/var/www/" section